deepmonapara9/corona-vaccine-registration/README.md

    - Assign roles to phlebotomists and track user history.
    - Generate reports by specifying date range and download them in PDF format.

-### Contribution:
-Contributions to this project are welcome.
-Please fork the repository, make changes, and submit a pull request.

 ### License:
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the LICENSE file for more details.

-### Support:
-For any issues or inquiries, please contact [project@email.com](mailto:project@email.com).

-### Acknowledgments:
-Special thanks to all contributors and developers involved in creating this project.

 ### Disclaimer:
 This project is for educational and demonstration purposes only.
 It does not provide medical advice or services related to COVID-19 vaccination.